Many people opt to use their smartphones when flying their Phantom, Mavic or Spark.

 The reason couldn’t really be more obvious.
 When you’re using a smartphone instead of your tablet, you are composing a shot on a very small screen.
 Making sure that you always get the right exposure is difficult.

 On the other hand, when using a tablet you are able to see the picture a lot better.
-Plus, you can use the Hoodman sun shield if you want to, to make sure that the light (darkness) is just right.
+Plus, you can use the foldable Hoodman sun shield, to make sure that the light (darkness) is just right.

 When choosing the best tablet, there are some aspects you need to consider.

 The first one is the processor (CPU) because you don’t want it to lag.
-In case you’re looking at an Android tablet, you need to make sure that the processor is at least the Snapdragon 801.
-When you buy the tablet, you need to make sure that you also get a sun visor.
-In case you want to go outside and you don’t have one, you might end up not seeing a single thing on sunny days.
+In case you’re looking at an Android tablet, you need to make sure that the processor is equal or more powerful than Snapdragon 801.

 In terms of operating system, you need to make sure that you at least have an iOS 8.0 or an Android 4.1.2.